 A perennial favorite of travelers is the Kampar River, and what better way to experience nature than crashing down a scenic river, screaming with joy and terror?
 Clean water, continuous rapids, lush rainforest, and even some old tin mining plants on the way down – though you will probably be too excited even to notice!

 Explore Further On A Cameron Highlands Day Tour

-Of course, if you have more time in Malaysia you should consider staying here longer but even on just a Cameron Highlands Day Tour you will get to experience the stunning natural beauty of this location filled with waterfalls, tea plantations, native locals and tropical rainforest literally dripping in moss – plus quite a bit more (strawberry picking anyone?).
+Of course, if you have more time in Malaysia, you should consider staying here longer.
+Still, even on just a Cameron Highlands Day Tour you will get to experience the stunning natural beauty of this location filled with waterfalls, tea plantations, native locals and tropical rainforest dripping in moss – plus quite a bit more (strawberry picking anyone?).